Details Surface of Lost Shows in Missouri and Arkansas

 “Before he left I told him how much I liked his singing and his songs—especially Waiting For A Train.
 He thanked me and started out.
 He hesitated a moment and looked out through the glass door at the terrible weather outside.
 Then he shrugged his shoulders, turned up his coat collar and went out into the cold… ”

-Seeing Rodgers go, his bony pelvis and splaying legs didn’t fill the trousers.
+Seeing Rodgers go, his splaying legs and bony hips didn’t fill the trousers.
 “Time was running out,” Porterfield noted of the TB stage.
 “For him there was no long-range anything, as he knew all too well.”

 Packed houses savored the entertainment, stirred by Rodgers, renowned for his overriding optimism amidst hard times—embodying the essence of blues theme.
 “He could still sing,” Legan recalled in 1978.
 “His songs were of a natural melancholy nature and the sight of this emaciated, doleful creature, singing his heart out with his shining eyes, glowing away back in their sockets, just naturally drew compassion from the audience.”

 “I will never forget him or his songs that somehow took hold of the common people.”

 The tour of Jimmie Rodgers continued through southeast Missouri and northeast Arkansas.
 Scheduled performances are now documented at the Malone Theatre in Sikeston [Dec.
 15-16, 1932] and the Ritz in Blytheville [Dec.
 18-19], per news texts recently retrieved.
 The vintage advertisements and reports don’t mention Terrell, indicating Rodgers booked dates and provided promotional copy himself.